cdpointpoint/ropemporium_party/challenges/x64/06_fluff/README.md

 But no "pop rax".

-* `xlatb` : allows us to control al from rbx and current value of al.
+* The gadget `xlatb` : allows us to control al from rbx and current value of al.

-    XLATB (opcode D7): Set AL to the contents of DS:[RBX + unsigned AL].
+    *XLATB : Table Look-up Translation Byte : Set AL to the contents of DS:[RBX + unsigned AL].*

 `al` is loaded with le byte content of the address given by rbx+al.